 Parenting…Behind the Behavior

 To support your role in your child’s lives, Parenting Behind the Behavior has been designed for parents and caregivers to gather short pieces of parenting information via FaceBook.
 Parenting. . .
-Behind the Behavior (PBTB) is a weekly Facebook live series produced by a team of Division of Extension Human Development & Relationships Institute colleagues on the Digital Parenting workgroup.
-Every Thursday at noon a new 3-5 minute, PBTB video is released.
+Behind the Behavior (PBTB) started as a Facebook live series produced by a team of Division of Extension Human Development & Relationships Institute colleagues on the Digital Parenting workgroup.
 PBTB shares short, practical, research-based tips on topics related to family engagement and child development.

 Welcome to eParenting